 JPEG, TIFF, and PNG files can all be used as overlays.
 The Opacity blend mode requires TIFF or PNG files with an opacity (Alpha) channel.

-An image size around 12 mp (4000 x 3000 pixels) will work great unless you have a specific need for a larger version.
+An image size around 12 megapixels (4000 x 3000 pixels) will work great unless you have a specific need for a smaller or larger version.

-In the Overlays panel, select the category for the new overlay.
+1. In the Overlays panel, select an overlay category.

 Name: By default this is the original file name, which you can rename.